 Offboarding - How to make exit management a success

-- Create a positive atmosphere between the company and outgoing employees for the time until the last working day
+- To create a positive atmosphere between the company and departing employees for the time leading up to their last day of work

-- Ensure a smooth exit, both technically-administratively and emotionally
+- To ensure a smooth exit, both technically, administratively and emotionally

 Why is offboarding important?